linikerunk/voxus-invest/README.md

 ## 💻 About

-**Cashback GB** - is an API project that aims to provide a backend for a web system where resellers can register their purchases and track the cashback return of each one.
+**Voxus Investiment** - is an API project that aims to provide a backend for a web system where can register their purchases wallets and track the cashback return of each one.

 ---